Back to Blog

 Access Duration See pricing page 18 months (Essentials) to unlimited (Premier/Ultimate)

-Where VantageEA differentiates is in practice exam simulation.
-VantageEA's timed practice exams replicate the exact Prometric testing conditions — 100 questions in 3.5 hours — including the ability to flag questions for review and navigate between questions, just as you would on exam day.
+VantageEA's edge is in practice exam simulation.
+Its timed exams replicate Prometric conditions, 100 questions in 3.5 hours, including flagging questions for review and navigating between them the way you would on exam day.
 Candidates who complete at least 3 full-length practice exams score an average of 8 to 12 points higher on the actual scaled score.
-For more on what to expect on test day, see our EA exam format guide.
+For more on test day, see our EA exam format guide.

-• VantageEA Analytics: Topic-level performance tracking across 80+ domains, progress trends over time, strengths and weaknesses identification, and study time recommendations based on your actual performance data
+• VantageEA analytics: topic-level performance tracking across 80+ domains, progress trends over time, strengths and weaknesses identification, and study time recommendations based on your actual performance data

 Choose Surgent EA if: